 The Yoro-Keikoku Valley and the Yoro River is an untouched pocket of Chiba just waiting to be explored.
-Walking paths throughout the park allow you to enjoy its natural beauty and soak up the stunning seasonal colors.

 The Yoro-Keikoku Valley is just south of the center of the Chiba peninsula and is accessible by train or car.